 CALL THE HOTEL PRIOR TO ARRIVAL

 Many hotels have roll away cribs or pack n plays that you can use during your stay.
 Those are often first-come-first-served, so call ahead to request one.
 This will ensure you aren’t left without a safe and comfortable place for your baby to sleep when you get there.
-While on the phone with a hotel representative, make sure you find out whether they will be loaning you a crib or a pack n play.
+While on the phone with a hotel representative, make sure they specify whether the baby bed provided with be crib or a pack n play.
 That information will be beneficial for tip #2.
+If the hotel does not provide a crib, I would recommend bringing a lightweight, portable crib.
+This one is great because it has convenient straps that allow you to carry it on your back.

 BRING YOUR OWN SHEET